-Film Connection student Isabella Jones edits full-length film!
+Film Connection student Isabella Jones Edits Mentors’ Festival-Destined Film!

-And ultimately, when due to creative differences, the Lead Editor bowed out of editing the film, Isabella said yes to the position of Lead Editor.
-Never mind the fact that she’d never edited a full length film before.
-Four months ago, Isabella put her head down and got to work, receiving direction and notes from Daniel, Bayou and other key team members along the way as she edited the film to completion, maintaining a level head all the while.
+[break side=”left”] And ultimately, when due to creative differences, the Lead Editor bowed out of editing the film, Isabella said yes to the position of Lead Editor, nevermind the fact that she’d never edited such a sizable project.
+Four months ago, she put her head down and got to work, receiving direction and notes from Daniel, Bayou and other key team members along the way as she edited the film to completion, maintaining a level head all the while.
 Three days ago, Isabella took a breath.
 With Tombstone Pillow “in the can” and submitted to a number of big film festivals, only now is the young editor beginning to register the magnitude of her recent accomplishment.

 Then we sent you to interview with Film Connection mentors Bayou Bennett and Daniel Lir of Dream Team.
 How did that go?

 “I think it was just like an instant connection with them.
 I liked who they were as people.
 I also liked who they were as artists… Storytelling’s the most important thing to me in the world, and Daniel really understood that from an editing perspective as well, how editing can really skew a story and change it.
 So it was automatic, I knew I liked them, I knew I didn’t want to meet other people.
 And thank God for that, because they’re amazing.”

 [break side=”left”] What led up to you nabbing the post of Lead Editor on Tombstone Pillow?